Kyle333-glitch/Keyboard/README.md

 - accurate note name labels on the piano keys given the musical key
 - stylized keys in any color
 - any number of notes, not just limited to octaves
+- compatible with Swift Playgrounds

+## Differences from AudioKit Keyboard

+- 'borderWidth' and 'borderColor' for customizable border thickness and color
+- 'keyLabelMode' for flexible labeling (letters, octave numbers, solfege, etc.)

 ## Goals

 - Good user interface
 - Good performance.
 We rely on SwiftUI's drag gestures

 ## Install

 Install using Swift Package Manager.
+In Swift Playgrounds,
+1. Add Swift Package
+2. Paste `https://github.com/Kyle333-glitch/Keyboard` into the link field